somivirani/Data-Analyst-Portfolio-Projects-/README.md

-# Data-Analyst-Portfolio-Projects-
+Data Cleaning & Exploratory Data Analysis
-This repository showcases my portfolio of data analytics projects, featuring work in SQL, Python, Tableau, Excel, and Hadoop (HiveQL).
-It highlights my end-to-end skills in data cleaning, analysis, visualization, and big data processing.
+This repository contains my portfolio project demonstrating an end-to-end approach to data cleaning and exploratory data analysis using SQL.
+The project focuses on the 2022 Workforce Layoffs dataset sourced from Kaggle and showcases my skills in data cleaning, standardization, and generating actionable insights.